History and Background

-OVET was established by an act of Congress in 1947 to insure that eligible veterans, dependents, National Guard members and reservists can use the GI Bill educational entitlement in an approved educational program.
-The primary function of WV OVET is to review, evaluate and approve quality educational and training programs for veterans’ benefits.
+State Approving Agencies were established by Congress in 1947 to ensure that eligible veterans, dependents, National Guard members and reservists can use the GI Bill® educational entitlement in an approved educational program.
+The primary function of WV OVET is to review, evaluate and approve quality educational and training programs for veterans' benefits.
 Programs that can be approved include institutions of higher learning (colleges and universities), non-degree institutions (vocational and technical schools), apprenticeship programs, and other on-the-job training programs and flight schools.

 OVET reviews the appropriateness of each program relative to West Virginia's standards and laws in addition to the U.S. Department of Veteran's Affairs (VA) rules and regulations and other applicable laws and regulations.
 Secondly, OVET assists companies and organizations in developing training programs to meet VA approval criteria.
 Once approved, OVET monitors program quality, the veterans' progress in the program and serves as a liaison between participants and the VA.
 In addition, OVET approves and supervises all state apprenticeship and on-the-job training programs.